makerdao/community/governance/polls/Proposal - Should Monetary Policy Votes Use Ranked Choice Voting? - June 01, 2020.md

    2: No

 ---
-# Poll: Should Monetary Policy Votes Use Ranked Choice Voting? - June 01, 2020
+# Poll: Should Monetary Policy Votes Use Ranked Choice Voting - June 01, 2020

 ## Description